 As businesses prepare to return to the workplace, owners and tenants will require thoughtful guidance and enhanced best practices for creating healthy and safe workplaces during the COVID-19 pandemic.

-With the understanding that businesses and jurisdictions around the globe will experience different response-recovery life cycles, and therefore need thoughtful and evolving recovery plans based upon the best and most up-to-date information from our health care professionals, local governments and industry organizations, this document contains guidelines from the Avison Young Real Estate Management Services team to assist owners and occupiers in navigating their strategy and adjustments for the "new normal."
+With the understanding that businesses and jurisdictions around the globe will experience different response-recovery life cycles, and therefore need thoughtful and evolving recovery plans based upon the best and most up-to-date information from our health care professionals, local governments and industry organizations, this document contains guidelines from the Avison Young Real Estate Management Services team to assist owners and occupiers in navigating their "Returning to the Workplace Amidst COVID-19" strategy and adjustments for the "new normal."
 The seven key focus areas are: